shawngraham/cdh2020/content/en/tutorials/regex.md

 with the comma as the first group `\1`, the space and the year as the second `\2`, and the rest of the line as the third `\3`.
 Given that all we care about retaining is the second group (we want to keep the year, but not the comma or the page number), what will the replace look like?
 You only want to keep the **second** group.

-{{< expand "It'll look like this" >}}
+{{< expand "It'll look like this; click to see" >}}
 search: `(,)( [0-9]{4})(.+)`
 replace: `\2`

 Now go ahead and do that.
 {{< /expand >}}

-8. Find the tildes that we used to mark off our text of interest, and replace them with nothing to delete them.
+8. Find the tildes that we used to mark off our text of interest, and replace them with nothing, which will delete them.

 9. Finally, to separate the Sender and Receiver by a comma, we find all instances of the word "to" and replace it with a comma.
 Although we used `\b` and `\b` to denote the beginning and end of a word earlier in the lesson, we don't exactly do that here.
 We include the space preceding "to" in the regular expression, as well as the ` \b` to denote the word ending.
 Once we find instances of the word and the space preceding it,` to\b` we replace it with a comma `,`.